LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 The Logtalk compiler will throw an error if it finds a predicate clause or a directive that cannot be parsed.
-The default behavior is to report the error and abort the compilation of the offending entity.
+The default behavior is to report the error and abort the compilation.

 .. _errors_runtime: